Ryouh/Feats-Revisited/Feats.md

 ### But What About A Second Breakfast?

 Breakfast is the most important meal of the day and why don’t have multiple of them?
-You gain the following benefits:

 * You gain proficiency in Cook's Utensils.
 * Once per short rest you can use a bonus action on your turn to consume a small snack.
 You can expend 1 hit die as if you had taken a short rest.
 You need at least one free hand to use this feature.